Abbreviations- M, million; K,

 NGC 6946 is an

-intermediate spiral galaxy approximately 22 MLY from Earth in the constellations
+intermediate spiral galaxy approximately 22 Mly from Earth in the constellations

 Cepheus & Cygnus.
 From the vantage point of Earth, NGC 6946 is highly obscurred by interstellar matter because it